Intrinsic Instabilities in Fermi Glasses

-\\ \\ A necessary condition for ground state stability is that $E_1(k)>0$ and $E_2(k,p)>0$ when we add particles to any (unoccupied) states $k,p$ in the ground state since otherwise we can lower the system's energy by adding one or two fermions to state $k$.
-Similarly, $E_1(k)<0$ and $E_2(k,p)<0$ when we remove particles from any (occupied) states $k,p$ in the ground state.
-We shall examine the stability of Fermi Glass state using the above criteria in the following section.
+A necessary condition for ground state stability is that $E_1(a)>0$ and $E_2(a,c)>0$ when we add particles to any (unoccupied) states $a,c$ in the ground state since otherwise we can lower the system's energy by adding one or two fermions to state $a, c$.
+Similarly, we expect $E_1(a)<0$ and $E_2(a,c)<0$ when we remove particles from any (occupied) states $a,c$ in the ground state.
+We shall examine the stability of Fermi Glass state using these criteria in the following.